The first of the chain to come to the UK, Coffee Planet approached us to design their first café in Cardiff.

 Retail sections that reflect the same style of the barista bar and screen dividers through the space make sure the different zones connect with each other without making the spaces feel like barriers in the 70m² space.

 Key features surround the space through different elements of joinery and finishes.
 A staggered wood effect wall design with faux planting hung from it emulates the barista bar which is the main feature to the space.
-In front of this bar bespoke feature Arabic printed tiles are used to draw you into the bar and leads you to other joinery pieces made including the well-known landmarks from UAE where these tiles are used are amongst these features.
+In front of this bar bespoke feature Arabic printed tiles are used to draw you into the bar and lead you to other joinery pieces made including the well-known landmarks from UAE where these tiles are used are amongst these features.